 - If the device(s) are connected to a switch, try either power cycling the switch or connect the Digi TransPort and the device directly to each other’s Ethernet ports.
 Possibly disconnecting the Ethernet cables and reconnecting them would resolve this as well.

 - Here are a couple of commands that might assist in troubleshooting.
 Please go to Administration - Execute a Command and then try the following commands:

 - nat 0 ? – This will show the present Network Address Translation settings.

 - arp -a – This displays the current ARP settings.
 NOTE: The MAC address should match the IP address you are trying to forward to.

 If, after going through each

-of the bullets above you are still having issues with Port Forwarding, please gather the debug.txt file.
+of the bullets above you are still having issues with IP Port Forwarding, please gather the debug.txt file.
 This can be accomplished either via FTP or the WebUI by going to Administration - File Management > FLASH Directory

 , right-click on debug.txt

 (or whatever term your browser uses).
 For more details see http://ftp1.digi.com/support/documentation/QN_024_Extracting%20the%20debug.txt%20file%20from%20a%20Digi%20TransPort%20or%20Sarian%20router.pdf

 If this is a new case, please email us at email@example.com